Prospects of new bipartisan DACA agreement remain uncertain

 "I am asking all senators, in both parties, to support the Grassley bill and to oppose any legislation that fails to fulfill these four pillars — that includes opposing any short-term 'Band-Aid' approach," Trump said in a statement.

-Trump’s proposal addresses four areas: a path to citizenship for 1.8 million "Dreamers," massive increases to border security, drastic limits to family-based migration, and an end to the diversity visa lottery.
+Democrats left an early evening caucus meeting about the proposals Wednesday unenthusiastic about either choice and many, especially the more liberal members, were still uncommitted.
+There is also doubt by both senators and aides that even if it does gain the support of nearly all 49 Democrats.
+There wouldn’t be enough Republican support to reach the 60-vote threshold needed for passage.

+"This is one of the hardest issues Congress has had to grapple with in recent years," Senate Minority Leader Chuck Schumer said in a statement.
+"Each side has to give a great deal, but we are closer than we have ever been to passing something in the Senate to help dreamers.

-But senators from both sides of the aisle have been meeting consistently since the impasse over those immigration issues led to a short-term government shutdown last month.
-And those discussions, searching for compromise, have led to some approaches different from the president's.
+Groups of senators from both sides of the aisle have been meeting consistently since the impasse over those immigration issues led to a short-term government shutdown last month.

+One proposal, likely to be introduced by Sen. Mike Rounds, R-S.D., emerged from the so-called Common Sense Caucus.
+It is a pared down version of Trump's four-pronged proposal.
+Like Trump's, it would provide a path to citizenship over 12 years for 1.8 million Dreamers and provides $25 billion for border security over ten years.

+"I've had to ask myself many times, 'What are you willing to swallow to give 1.8 million dreamers a path to citizenship," Sen. Dick Durbin, D-Ill., said.
+"To me, the painful provisions in here, even this embarrassing wall — that he would start such a thing — are part of what it takes when you're in the minority."

+The bipartisan plan also addresses family-based migration but is much more limited than what the president wants.
+Instead of limiting family migration for all new citizens, which would dramatically reduce legal immigration, it would only affect the parents of Dreamers, who would not be able to petition for legal status because of their children's new citizenship.
+It also differs from the president's because it does nothing to change the diversity visa lottery, which the president wants to end.

-One proposal, by Colorado's two senators — Republican Cory Gardner and Democrat Michael Bennet — only addresses border security and the DACA program.
+Another new bipartisan proposal, by Colorado's two senators — Republican Cory Gardner and Democrat Michael Bennet — is even more limited.
+It addresses border security and the DACA program.
+It also gives 1.8 million Dreamers a 12-year path to citizenship and $25 billion for border security.
+In addition, it adds immigration judges and lawyers and instates a voluntary E-verify program for employers to check the legal status of their employees.

 "This amendment is a reasonable solution to break through Washington gridlock and provide a compromise for Dreamers who are counting on us in Colorado and around the country,” Bennet said of his proposal.